-The leading obstacle to meeting underserved needs is the limited funding available to address all of the needs in the community.
+The leading obstacle to meeting underserved needs continues to be the limited funding available to address all of the needs in the community.
 This has become an even greater obstacle in the past few years as the number of homeless and at risk of homelessness individuals and families has risen and availability of affordable housing has not increased proportionately.
 Additionally, with the negative impacts from the pandemic, more and more individuals and populations are in need of assistance.
+The affordable housing landscape proves to be a rapidly changing and difficult issue to address.

 Lack of overnight and emergency shelters has been identified as an ongoing problem as has the lack of affordable housing.
 The City has explored options and worked with local stakeholders to determine the best way to address these needs.
 City staff are part of a committee that will evaluate and score proposed projects to be funded with the 9% Low Income Housing Tax Credit Incentive in Snohomish County to support increasing affordable housing options in the County and hopefully the City.
+Snohomish County has recently identified a hotel in the City of Everett that will serve as a homeless shelter.

-The City participates in the County-wide partnership to end homelessness which helps research and identify trends and causes of homelessness and chronic homelessness.
-The Committee is working to finalize it's 5-year strategic plan, with attainable milestones and goals expected in the first year.
+The City participates in the countywide Partnership to End Homelessness, which helps research, and identify trends and causes of homelessness and chronic homelessness.
+The Committee is working through its second year of a 5-year strategic plan.
+The committee has also been actively engaged in identifying the changing needs related to affordable housing.

-The Housing Authority of Snohomish County administers new rental housing vouchers County-wide that were awarded and brought on-line in the past few years for veterans and for families with children in, or at risk of being placed in foster care and for young adults exiting foster care.
+The Housing Authority of Snohomish County administers new rental housing vouchers Countywide that were awarded and brought on-line in the past few years for veterans and for families with children in, or at risk of being placed in foster care and for young adults exiting foster care.